HaikonCF/BeatInsight/README.md

 ### Requirements

 - Windows x64
-- No additional installation should be required for the published version.
+- Tosu is required for beatInsight
+Here the link to how to download tosu => https://www.youtube.com/watch?v=KxqJkqlyym4

 ---